chm423/LISP_Interpreter/README.md

 Passed tests display the result that was expected (which would match the given result), while failed tests provide the received result and what it expected instead.
 ## Documentation
-Overall, the project appears fairly functional and performs as expected.
-The failed tests in listed in the results are to be expected as their correct implementation is not required for the project (e.g. equality functions between lists, longs and floats, etc.)

 Some limitations of this program include:
 - inability for input loop to parse s-expressions that span multiple lines
 - no implementation of the quote function (as of yet)